The Importance of a Test Drive

 Drive the vehicle on a bumpy or uneven road.
 If you’re unable to do so, a parking lot with speed bumps should work just fine.
 Pay attention to how the vehicle responds while driving over the bumps.
 Listen for any rattles in the vehicle, and for any strange noises coming from the suspension.

 A thorough pre-purchase inspection should always include a test drive.
 Most buyers know a test drive is crucial in finding the best value in a used vehicle, but few know how to perform an examination that will separate the good from the mediocre.
-Your best bet is to have a trusted, impartial ASE certified technician perform a test drive as part of a thorough used vehicle evaluation.
-This will give you the best chance of separating clunkers from keepers, and will help you find a safe, comfortable, and reliable used vehicle.
+Your best bet is to have a trusted, impartial ASE-certified technician perform a test drive as part of a thorough used vehicle evaluation.
+This will give you the best chance of separating clunkers from keepers and will help you find a safe, comfortable, and reliable used vehicle to purchase.